Blogs

 wave

-Labour Day 2025 served as a powerful reminder of the enduring importance of workers' rights.
-From the large-scale demonstrations to the quiet struggles of individual workers, the day showcased both the progress made and the challenges that still lie ahead.
-It's a call to action for governments, businesses, and individuals to prioritize worker well-being, fight for fair wages, and create a more just and equitable future for all.
+Labour Day 2025 was a wake-up call.
+From the massive protests to the silent struggles of individual workers, the day revealed both the progress we've made and the enormous challenges that remain.
+We need governments, businesses, and individuals to step up.
+We need to prioritize worker well-being, fight for fair wages, and create a more just and equitable world for everyone.
+It's time to move beyond words to real action.
+This isn’t just about economics; it’s about basic human decency.

 FAQ